tldr-pages/tldr/pages/common/powerstat.md

 `powerstat -R {{interval}} {{number_of_samples}}`

-- Show histogram of power measurements:
+- Show an histogram of the power measurements:

 `powerstat -H {{interval}} {{number_of_samples}}`